deneb-viz/deneb-viz.github.io/src/pages/support.md

 Open an [issue in the documentation repository](https://github.com/deneb-viz/deneb-viz.github.io/issues) and include:

-- Your name
+- Your name.
-- Your preferred method of contact
+- Your preferred method of contact.
+- You agree to our [Code of Conduct](https://github.com/deneb-viz/.github?tab=coc-ov-file).
-- Contact information
+- Contact information.
   - For forums, please include the forum name and a link to your profile.
 - Optionally, include a profile photo suitable for display on this site if you wish to have your image displayed.